cadet/CADET-Core/doc/interface/unit_operations/2d_general_rate_model.rst

    Linear solver used for the sparse column bulk block.
 This field is optional, the best available method is selected (i.e., sparse direct solver if possible).
 Valid values are:

-  \.exttt{DENSE}] Converts the sparse matrix into a banded matrix and uses regular LAPACK.
+  - :math:`\texttt{DENSE}` Converts the sparse matrix into a banded matrix and uses regular LAPACK.
 Slow and memory intensive, but always available.
-  \.exttt{UMFPACK}] Uses the UMFPACK sparse direct solver (LU decomposition) from SuiteSparse.
+  - :math:`\texttt{UMFPACK}` Uses the UMFPACK sparse direct solver (LU decomposition) from SuiteSparse.
 Fast, but has to be enabled when compiling and requires UMFPACK library.
-  \.exttt{SUPERLU}] Uses the SuperLU sparse direct solver (LU decomposition).
+  - :math:`\texttt{SUPERLU}` Uses the SuperLU sparse direct solver (LU decomposition).
 Fast, but has to be enabled when compiling and requires SuperLU library.

    ================  =======================================================================  =============
    **Type:** string  **Range:** :math:`\{\texttt{DENSE},\texttt{UMFPACK},\texttt{SUPERLU}\}`  **Length:** 1